Are you looking for the best things to do in Munich in winter? This guide is ready to help out – keep reading!

 Join guided factory tours for a special behind-the-scenes look into the manufacturing rooms.
 The nearby BMW Welt is an interactive museum where you can witness the latest models of the brand’s cars and take your dream car for a spin.

-You can visit the museum from Tuesday through Sunday from 10am to 6pm with an admission fee of €10 for adults and €7 for children under 18 years old and holders of Olympiaturm tickets.
+You can visit the museum from Tuesday through Sunday from 10am to 6pm with an admission fee of €12 for adults and €8 for children between 11-18, students, or over 65’s.
+Children under 11 can enter for free.
+If you are visiting as a family, I suggest looking at the family ticket options which are €29 (maximum two adults).

 Address: Am Olympiapark 2, 80809 München